TW-ASMP/TWmaximoConfig/Classification/asset_classification.md

         * golf cart
         * boat
         * water trailer
-    * GENERIC CROSS-DOMAIN ASSET TERMS
+    * GENERIC CROSS-DOMAIN ASSET
         * #comment:
-            * For some classes, you may not be able to clearly distinguish whether it isA "discrete general purpose asset" class or "specific" application asset class.
+            * For some classes, you may not be able to clearly distinguish whether it is a "discrete general purpose asset" class or "specific" application asset class.
 An example is the class *pressure relieve valve*, you may recognize it as a *safety or hazard prevention specific* or a *general purpose discrete asset > flow or pressure control* asset.
 In cases like this, you will find the class under more than one branch of the tree.
 Under this category, you will find term denoting discrete assets that perform a low-level technical functions within a diverse range of systems that are in service of a open set of human goals.
-        * Material Flow or Pressure Control
+        * Flow or Pressure Control
             * pump
             * blower or fan
             * compressor